fpillet/NSLogger/README.markdown

 *NSLogger* feature summary:

-  * view logs using the Mac OS X desktop viewer
+  * View logs using the Mac OS X desktop viewer
-  * supports both online (application running) and offline log viewing (saved logs)
+  * Online (application running and connected to _NSLogger_) and offline (saved logs) log viewing
-  * buffer all traces in memory or in a file, send them over to viewer when a connection is acquired
+  * Buffer all traces in memory or in a file, send them over to viewer when a connection is acquired
-  * view logs from client applications on the local network, or remotely over the internet
+  * View logs from client applications on the local network, or remotely over the internet
-  * save viewer logs to share them and/or review them later
+  * Save viewer logs to share them and/or review them later
+  * Export logs to text files
-  * open raw buffered traces files that you brought back from client applications not directly connected to the log viewer
+  * Open raw buffered traces files that you brought back from client applications not directly connected to the log viewer

 You'll find instructions for use in the [NSLogger wiki](http://github.com/fpillet/NSLogger/wiki/).